GiovanniPasserello/StatsML/README.md

 ### Installation

-In order to create a local copy of the codebase you will need to navigate to your desired directory and run the following command:
+In order to create a local copy of the codebase you will need to navigate to your directory of choice and clone this repository:

 ```
 $ git clone https://github.com/GiovanniPasserello/StatsML.git